Combined Degree Program

 Can I withdraw from CDP and revert to one program (i,e.
 MI or MMSt)?

-It is not common; however, we understand that unexpected circumstances may occur that require a switch / withdrawal.
+This is not common, however, we understand that unexpected circumstances may require a change in program.
 Consult with Student Services and/or the CDP Coordinator when making this determination.
-Student Services can help you complete the required notification forms and meet with you to consider degree completion costs and course requirements to compete your program.
+Student Services can help you complete the required notification forms and meet with you to consider degree completion costs and course requirements to compete your chosen program.

 Back to top of FAQ directory